Sulemoore/DevOps-Projects/Migrating-Three-Tier-App-to-AWS-Lift-&-Shift/README.md

 # Lift & Shift - Migrating a 3-Tier Web App to AWS

-In this project we are going to lift and shift a web application hosted locally on our machine (this could be on premise of data center) to AWS.
+In this project we are going to lift and shift (Rehost) a web application hosted locally on our machine (this could be on premise of data center) to AWS.
 Instead of running our workload in our data center, we run it on a cloud computing platform that we don't pay for the upfront cost for procuring the resource.
 We pay as we go based on consumption of infrastructure as a service.
 We get flexibility, elasticity, scalability,and cost control.

+Rehosting involves moving applications from the on-premises environment to the cloud without modification.
+It is used mostly to migrate large-scale applications to satisfy specific business goals, such as launching a product in an accelerated timeline or exiting an on-premises data center.

 ### Architecture Diagram